 In 2016, Chief Lowry retired and Russ Knowles was appointed Fire Chief.
 Chief Knowles started his career as a Firefighter Paramedic and had risen through the ranks serving as a shift Battalion Chief and the Operations Division Chief prior to appointment as the Fire Chief.
 In 2016, the Escondido Fire Department purchased a Type 6 Brush Patrol that is housed at Fire Station 5.
 This vehicle was designed specifically for wildland fire response and its smaller frame allows crews to access remote areas.

 Chief Knowles retired in 2017 and Rick Vogt was appointed as the ninth Escondido City Fire Chief.
-Chief Vogt began his career with the California Department of Forestry and Fire Protection (CAL FIRE) as a Firefighter, Engineer and Captain working at fire stations throughout Riverside County.
-Chief Vogt also served the City of San Marcos Fire Department as a Battalion Chief prior to joining the Escondido Fire Department in 2015 as the Training and EMS Division Chief.
+Chief Vogt began his career with the California Department of Forestry and Fire Protection (CAL FIRE) where he served at fire stations throughout Riverside County as a Firefighter I, Firefighter II, Engineer and Captain.
+Chief Vogt also served in administrative assignments as a Training Officer and as the County Fire Department's Public Affairs Bureau Manager.
+Chief Vogt later joined the City of San Marcos Fire Department as a Battalion Chief, serving as the Administrative Chief and as a field Battalion Chief.
+In 2015, Chief Vogt joined the Escondido Fire Department as the Training and EMS Division Chief.
 Chief Vogt had most recently served as the Operations Deputy Chief prior to his appointment as the Fire Chief.